Russell Howarth

 Russell Michael Howarth (born 27 March 1982) is an English former professional footballer who played as a goalkeeper.
 He played in the Football League for York City, Tranmere Rovers and Bradford City.

 Howarth started his career in the youth system of hometown club York City in 1996 while a schoolboy, before becoming a trainee in 1998.
 He made his first-team debut aged 17, playing in the first six matches of the 1999–2000 season.
 During this run in the team, he signed a professional contract with the club.
 However, he was unable to play regularly for York because of the form of Bobby Mimms and Alan Fettis.
 After having trials with Premier League and First Division clubs, Howarth left York in November 2002 to sign for Tranmere Rovers for a five-figure fee.
 Here, he again played sporadically, only having runs in the team when first-choice goalkeeper John Achterberg was unavailable.
 After being released by Tranmere in 2005, Howarth signed for Bradford City.
 However, he was unable to dislodge Donovan Ricketts in goal and was released in 2007.
 He retired from football and started working as a paramedic.

 While at York, Howarth played for England at a number of youth levels.
 He was capped twice at under-16 level in 1999, while still a trainee at York.
 He competed with Chelsea's Rhys Evans for a starting place in the under-18 team, playing for them in 2001 UEFA European Under-18 Championship qualifying.
 After making four under-18 appearances from 2000 to 2001, he progressed to the under-20 team, competing with Evans, Stephen Bywater and Boaz Myhill for a place in the team.
 He was capped four times for the team from 2001 to 2002 before being given a late call-up to the under-21 squad for the 2002 UEFA European Under-21 Championship.
 He was still included in under-21 squads after moving to Tranmere, but failed to be capped at that level.

 Early life

-Howarth was born in York, North Yorkshire to Michael and Lyn Howarth (née Hammond).
+Howarth was born in York to Michael and Lyn Howarth (née Hammond).
 He was baptised in Riccall, North Yorkshire and attended Barlby High School.
 As a youth, he played as a goalkeeper for Olympia Station FC, before representing York and District Schools aged 12.
 In one season, however, he played as a left winger and scored 29 goals.
 He soon returned to playing in goal and impressed Huntington School teacher Alan Whitehead, a former York City player, who ran the York and District team.